JoeyDiMart/AI-Web-Scanner/Weekly_Documents.md

 ### Goals for the upcoming week
 - implement scan_manager to get things running
-- figure out threading to fun all scans
+- figure out threading to run all scans
 - print and see if running all scans can work, then see if adding -scan <scan_type> will work and only run the ones I want